StefanWout/The-Board-Game-Chronicle/README.md

 # The Board Game Chronicle

-(A board game cafe's platform to allow visitors and regulars to track played games and review the experience for other users)
+(A board game cafe's platform to allow visitors and regulars to track played games and review their experiences for other users)

 # Problem Statement: